 If you're in the market for a home loan in Australia, you've got plenty of options.

-Between banks, credit unions, and non-bank lenders, there are hundreds of institutions that write mortgages.
-Beyond that, most lenders offer a range of different products.
+Between banks, credit unions, and non-bank lenders, there are hundreds of institutions that write mortgages- and most lenders offer a range of different products.

 Biggest banks in Australia

-The Australian banking landscape is dominated by the 'Big Four' banks.
+Australian lending is dominated by the 'Big Four' banks.

-When we include Macquarie Bank (its home loan book is almost twice the size of its next biggest competitor, Bank of Queensland), more than four fifths of the Australian mortgage market is held by just five institutions.
+When we include Macquarie Bank (its home loan book is more than twice the size of its next biggest competitor, ING), more than four fifths of the Australian mortgage market is held by just five institutions.

+For some Aussies, this is a concern.
 In 2023, the ACCC tried to block ANZ from acquiring Suncorp to prevent further entrenching this oligopoly.
-Its worry was, given the size of the major banks, they might adopt a 'live and let live' approach and refuse to compete against one another to offer lower rates.
+Given the size of the major banks, the ACCC was worried about a 'live and let live' approach where the big banks refuse to compete against one another to offer lower rates.

-However, this decision was overturned by the Australian Competition Tribunal in early 2024.
-As things stand, the Suncorp home loan book will soon be added to that of ANZ.
+However, this decision was overturned by the Australian Competition Tribunal in early 2024, and Suncorp home loans are now under the ANZ umbrella.

 What is the biggest bank in Australia?